polymorphine/container/README.md

            ->compose();
  }
 ```
-Of course it should return the same type as overwritten record would, because all clients
+Of course it should return the same type as overwritten record would - otherwise all clients
 currently using it would crash (fail on type-checking).
 Unfortunately due to lazy instantiation
 container can't ensure correct decorator use and errors caused by hacks will emerge at runtime.